Netflix January 2020 new releases – new movies, TV shows and originals

 Friday 3rd January

-Anne with an E: the Final Season The adaptation of LM Montgomery’s beloved books reaches its conclusion
+Anne with an E The adaptation of LM Montgomery’s beloved books reaches its conclusion with its third and final season.
+Watch on Netflix

 Saturday 4th January

 Go!
 Go!
-Cory Carson Children’s programme about an anthropomorphic car, based on a hit line of kid’s toys
+Cory Carson Children’s programme about an anthropomorphic car, based on a hit line of kid’s toys.
+Watch on Netflix

 Wednesday 8th January